3 Effective Dog Hip Dysplasia Treatment Options

 Table of Contents

 Dogs are amazing creatures.
 We love them, we care for them, and we want to make sure they're happy and healthy for as long as possible.
-One way that we can help keep our dogs healthy is by knowing the warning signs of various ailments and illnesses.
+One way that we can support our dog’s health is by knowing the warning signs of various ailments and illnesses.
+You may have heard about hip dysplasia before, and could be wondering, “What is hip dysplasia in a dog?”, especially if you’re concerned that your pup may be suffering with the condition.

-For example, if your dog seems to be having trouble walking without pain or discomfort, there's a chance they may have hip dysplasia—a condition that plagues many dogs.
-However, there are several treatment options out there for this common malady, and all of them can help keep your pup moving comfortably through their golden years!
+If your dog seems to be having trouble walking without pain or discomfort, there's a chance they may have hip dysplasia—a condition that plagues as many as 15% of all dogs in Canada and the USA.
+However, there are several treatment options out there to help a dog with hip dysplasia, and all of them can help keep your pup moving comfortably through their golden years!

 Dog Hip Displacement vs Dog Hip Dysplasia

-When it comes to your pup's health, there are plenty of terms that get tossed around, so it's totally understandable that you may get things confused from time to time!
+When it comes to your pup's joint and hip health, there are plenty of terms that get tossed around, so it's totally understandable that you may get things confused from time to time!

 A dog hip displacement occurs when the ball part of the joint pops out of the socket suddenly, often due to blunt trauma.
-In dogs with hip dysplasia, on the other hand, the upper thigh ball portion of the hip socket is not fully covered during growth in the hip socket.
+In dogs with hip dysplasia, on the other hand, the upper thigh ball portion of the hip socket is not fully covered during hip socket growth.
 This results in an incongruous joint, causing your dog discomfort and pain when they walk.

-The diagram below shows what a typical dog's hip joint looks like.
+The image below shows what a typical dog hip bone looks like versus one with dysplasia:

 Source